moledoc/moledoc/README.md

 ## What are my next projects

+* notification system written in C using raylib
 * go through past advent of code problems and have fun (different languages/approaches/etc, would be fine to solve same problem multiple times) - [repo for that](https://github.com/moledoc/aoc.git)
+* get familiar with Arduino